EOEPCA/iam/docs/admin/installation/installation.md

         [...]
   ```

-* APISIX: The test configuration defines an ingress that allows accessing
+* APISIX: The reference configuration defines an ingress that allows accessing
   APISIX through an existing NGinX ingress controller.
-This should be
+This may have to be
   disabled if not required.
   ```
   ingress:
     enabled: true
   ```
+  This is not necessary if APISIX is deployed using the `iam-bb` Helm chart.

 * Currently APISIX is deployed in the "iam" namespace by default.
 If it is
-  deployed in another namespace, the following setting needs to be adapted:
+  deployed in another namespace, the following setting may have to be adapted:
   ```
   ingress-controller:
     config:
       apisix:
         serviceNamespace: iam
   ```
+  This is not necessary if APISIX is deployed using the `iam-bb` Helm chart.

-* APISIX: A NodePort service is configured as the standard ingress entry
+* APISIX: In the reference system, a NodePort service is configured as the
-  point.
+  standard ingress entry point.
+The `iam-bb` Helm chart does not have a
+  default configuration for the entry point.
 This may have to be adapted.
   ```
   service:
     type: NodePort